1. Home

 The 99er Pattern

-The unnaturally high PO2 usually occurs when blood cannot reach tissues due to endothelial capillary inflammation.
 The endothelial inflammation reduces below the passable diameter of a red blood cell (RBC).
-When this occurs, only plasma can flow through the capillaries, limiting energy production to anaerobic fueled by
+When this occurs, only plasma can flow through the capillaries, limiting energy production to anaerobic fueled by glucose absent oxygen.

 The reduced capillary cross section causes RBCs to go around narrowed capillaries.
 RBCs that don’t pass through capillaries do not release oxygen much like a vehicle that cannot release a payload — it just remains full.
 This shows up as an unnaturally high starting PO2 and a tendency NOT to desaturate during hypoxic exertion challenge.